jarviscanada/jarvis_data_eng_YajivLuckheenarain/linux_sql/README.md

-Note: You are NOT allowed to copy any content from the scrum board, including text, diagrams, code, etc. Your Github will be visible and shared with Jarvis clients, so you have to create unique content that impresses your future boss😎.

-# Introduction
-(about 100-150 words)
-Discuss the design of the project.
-What does this project/product do?
-Who are the users?
-What are the technologies you have used? (e.g. bash, docker, git, etc..)

 This project is designed to monitor and log hardware specifications and dynamic resource usage of a computer system.
 It targets system administrators and developers who need to track and analyze system performance.
 The core functionality is implemented using several technologies including Bash, Docker, Git, and PostgreSQL.

 The project employs a psql_docker.sh shell script to create a PostgreSQL Docker instance and a Docker volume.
 A ddl.sql file initializes two PostgreSQL tables: host_info and host_usage, if they do not already exist.
 The host_info.sh script, executed once, gathers hardware specifications of the host computer and stores this data in the host_info table, which uniquely identifies the computer.
 The host_usage.sh script runs periodically via a cron job every minute.
 It retrieves the host identifier and logs the current resource usage into the host_usage table.
 The project is developed and operated in a Linux environment.

-# Quick Start
-Use markdown code block for your quick-start commands
-- Start a psql instance using psql_docker.sh
-- Create tables using ddl.sql
-- Insert hardware specs data into the DB using host_info.sh
-- Insert hardware usage data into the DB using host_usage.sh
-- Crontab setup

 # Quick Start